 When he’s not acting as Sales Manager for our US office, Jamie can usually be found trying his luck on the Colorado ski slopes (with mixed success).

 It’s no secret that we’re big believers in creating and nurturing relationships with prospective parents.
 Having effective and open relationships with parents has a large number of benefits.
-First, it helps you to increase the number of quality enrolment applications that you receive.
-Second, it creates an open communication channel where you may receive valuable feedback, positive word-of-mouth testimonials or potential future enrolments for siblings and other family members.
+First, it helps you to increase the number of quality enrollment applications that you receive.
+Second, it creates an open communication channel where you may receive valuable feedback, positive word-of-mouth testimonials, or potential future enrollments for siblings and other family members.

 The challenge comes when you have to execute relationship-building in a way that is easily manageable and valuable to both your school and the parents.
 That's why we put together this brief guide to make building and managing relationships easy and effective.

 Personas are fictional character profiles that your school can use to represent the different audience segments that interact with your school.
 Personas are based on the data that you can find in your school customer relationship manager (CRM), and often include detail such as their demographics, location, interests, core values, and preferred methods of communication.
 You can make the personas feel more real by giving them a name and including a photo in your description.

 Personas are helpful for a few different reasons.
 Once you know which persona you're talking to (for example, Browsing Brendan vs. Engaged Alumnus Amy), you can tailor your communications to meet their needs, motivations, and interests.
 You can then segment your marketing list to ensure you're not spamming them with irrelevant information.
 Prospective families who only receive information that's important to them will feel seen and heard and yes... nurtured.

 If you want to get even more personal with your prospective families, you will need to tailor your communications to their child.
 For example, once you've found out the child’s age, you can let them know about particular programs they would be able to participate in at their year level.
 The best way to do this is to gather key information about the child as early as possible.